MangoKiller/MolTC/README.md

 * **Drugbank, ZhangDDI, ChChMiner, DeepDDI, TWOSIDES**.
 * **CombiSolv-QM, CompSol, FreeSolv, Abraham, CombiSolv.**
 * You can download all the data, pre-trained models, backbone GNN models, bert_pretrained model and backbone galactica-1.3b model from the [link](https://huggingface.co/chang04/ddi)
-* data should be put in the /data folder.galactica-1.3b should be put in the /galactica-1.3b folder
+* data should be put in the /data folder. galactica-1.3b should be put in the /galactica-1.3b folder. gin_pretrained should be put in the /gin_pretrained folder. bert_pretrained should be put in the /bert_pretrained folder. pretrain1/last.ckpt should be put in the /all_checkpoints/pretrain1/ folder.
+* For DDI-tasks,
+* For Solvation Gibbs Free Energy Prediction-tasks,

 ## Reproduce the results